Skip to main content

 Next steps

-Now that your integration instance has been configured, it will begin running on the polling interval you provided, populating data within JupiterOne.
-Continue on to our Instance management guide to learn more about working with and editing integration instances.
+After creating the instance, it will begin ingesting data on the polling interval you selected.
+Continue to the Instance management guide to learn more about working with integration instances.